TIGRLab/TIGRSlurm-Docs/README.md

 #SBATCH --time=2-12:00:00
 ```

-Which is a requested time limit of 2 1/2 days, you will in fact *get zero machines and your job will never start*, since by definition, *no machines in low-moby are willing to run jobs longer than 32h*.
+Which is a requested time limit of 2 1/2 days, you will in fact *get zero machines and your job will never start*, since, as you can see by running the `sinfo` command, *machines in low-moby are unwilling to run jobs longer than 32h*.
 In such situations, you'll receive a notification like the following:

 ``` bash
 sbatch: error: Unable to allocate resources: Requested node configuration is not available